bet4a/d3wiki/Stack-Layout.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ [[Layouts]] ▸ **Stack Layout**

+The stack layout takes an array of layer objects, each having an series (array) of *point objects* as a member.
+The point objects contain a pair of ordinates (as a minimum) that map the horizontal position of each point and it's vertical thickness.
+The output from the stack layout is the same array of layers, but with state added onto the *point objects* to facilitate the selected stacking strategy.
-The stack layout takes a two-dimensional array of data and computes a baseline; the baseline is then propagated to the above layers, so as to produce a stacked graph.
+The layout computes a baseline for the first layer which it then propagated to the above layers, so as to produce a stacked data set.
 Several baseline algorithms are supported, along with sorting heuristics to improve perception, as described in [“Stacked Graphs—Geometry & Aesthetics”](http://www.leebyron.com/else/streamgraph/download.php?file=stackedgraphs_byron_wattenberg.pdf) by Byron & Wattenberg.

 [![stack](stack.png)](http://bl.ocks.org/mbostock/4060954)